Mortgages & Loans

 - Requesting the use of personal email addresses, phones, and communications instead of company devices for business purposes

-- Requesting employees come into the business, alone, just as the stores were closing for the day
+- Requesting associates come into the business, alone, just as the stores were closing for the day

 First Horizon Bank's monitoring of the Equifax data breach

-First Horizon Bank is carefully monitoring the Equifax data breach and our customers’ accounts for suspicious activity.
-Customers can get more information from Equifax at https://www.equifaxsecurity2017.com/.
-We take our customers’ security seriously.
-Our security measures are well established and rigorously tested, and, as always, we encourage customers to safeguard their financial information.
+First Horizon Bank is carefully monitoring the Equifax data breach and our clients’ accounts for suspicious activity.
+Clients can get more information from Equifax at https://www.equifaxsecurity2017.com/ (opens in a new tab).
+We take our clients’ security seriously.
+Our security measures are well established and rigorously tested, and, as always, we encourage clients to safeguard their financial information.

 Beware of communication purporting to be from First Horizon Bank